DenkRaum Sophienkirche

-The Busmannkapelle Memorial (Gedenkstätte Busmannkapelle) is a building on Sophie Street in Dresden.
-It is a reconstruction of the Busmannkapelle and has been under construction since 2009 (with completion planned for 2011), though planning began in 1995.
+The DenkRaum Sophienkirche, formerly known as the Busmannkapelle Memorial (Gedenkstätte Busmannkapelle) is a building on Sophie Street in Dresden.
+It is a reconstruction of the Busmannkapelle and began construction in 2009, though planning began in 1995.
 It is a memorial to the Sophienkirche, lost in the bombing in 1945.

+In 2020, the memorial was opened as the DenkRaum Sophienkirche.
+The memorial was created after 12 years of construction and commemorates what was once the oldest church in the city.